General entry requirements

 We consider applications from students taking BTECs on a case-by-case basis, the following subject areas are of interest as part of our review.

 Frequently asked questions

 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.

 Differential offers will usually be one or two grades below Warwick’s standard offer.

 All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).

 We do not typically interview applicants.
 Offers are made based on your UCAS form which includes predicted and actual grades, your personal statement and school reference.

-Health and Medical Sciences degree, a course offered by Warwick Medical School, enables students to investigate current local and global problems in health from multiple perspectives.
+BSc Health and Medical sciences, a course offered by Warwick, enables students to investigate current local and global problems in health from multiple perspectives.